Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models

 \subsection{Sig-model representation}

 The purpose of this section is to achieve an alternative representation of a Lévy-type signature model, namely to express $S(\boldsymbol{\ell})$ itself as linear functional of the signature of the market's primary process.
-We will see that this new representation, that will be called sig-model representation, is more suitable for addressing the problem of pricing, and model calibration to time-series data and option prices (see \cite{CGS:22}).
-To obtain it, we first need to represent It\^o's integrals as linear functionals of the signature of $X$. \begin{definition} For each multi-index $I$ and each $j\in\{-1,\ldots,d\}$ we consider the following multi-index transformation
+We will see that this new representation, that will be called sig-model representation, is more suitable for addressing the problem of pricing, and model calibration to both time-series data and option prices.
+Indeed, the sig-model representation is fully in line with the representation of \cite{CGS:22} in the simpler continuous case, so that all the arguments from there concerning tractability for pricing and calibration apply.
+We start by representing It\^o integrals as linear functionals of the signature of $X$. \begin{definition} For each multi-index $I$ and each $j\in\{-1,\ldots,d\}$ we consider the following multi-index transformation

 where

 and denoting by $\mathcal I(r,k)$ the set of all multi-indices $J\in \Nset^k$ such that $S(J)=r$,

 \end{definition}